hitachihex/ATO.Tas/README.md

 If the game is ran as administrator, then you will need to run the injector as administrator too, otherwise privileges don't matter.
 Place ato.tas.conf (it is auto created if you do not, with default hotkeys) in the directory where the game executable is.

-See here for a list of virtual key codes to use: https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes
+See here for a list of virtual key codes to use for configurable hotkeys within ato.tas.conf: https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes

 Default hotkeys: